 Add your user name into vboxuser group:

-Once installed, start it from your application menu, or run the command below to start VirtualBox from terminal or find the application on your ubuntu dash and launch it.:
+Once installed, start it from your application menu, or run the command below to start VirtualBox from the terminal or find the application on your ubuntu dash and launch it.:

 Congratulations!
 You have successfully installed VirtualBox.
 Thanks for using this tutorial for installing VirtualBox on CentOS 8 system.
 For additional help or useful information, we recommend you to check the official VirtualBox website.